 Concurrent disorders are a significant health issue in Canada.
 People with concurrent disorders present some of the most complex and difficult-to-treat cases and require a lot of healthcare support.

-Traditionally, Canada’s mental health and addiction systems have been largely independent and compartmentalized.
+Traditionally, Canada’s mental health and addiction treatment systems have been largely independent and compartmentalized.
 People are often diagnosed with one disorder but not the other, resulting in a failure to treat both problems together.
 CCSA is working with mental health partners to address this separation and support more collaborative practice where it is needed.

 Concurrent disorders were identified in 2008 as a new focus area under the